biscuit-js/biscuit-store/README.md

 --------

+### What's new
+**Update 1.1.0** introduced several major changes to the behavior of the adapter and react modules.
+New features have also been added:
+- **Core**
+- - [**container**](https://github.com/biscuit-js/biscuit-store/blob/HEAD/docs/API_REFERENCE.md#container) - Allows you to store actions in an isolated container.
+- - [**initialCall**](https://github.com/biscuit-js/biscuit-store/blob/HEAD/docs/core/STORE.md) - A field in createStore that allows you to run an asynchronous method when initializing the storage and write the result to the storage.
+- **Adapter**
+- - [**includeContext**](https://github.com/biscuit-js/biscuit-store/blob/HEAD/docs/adapter/ADAPTER.md#context-modification) - Allows you to write parameters to the adapter context
+- **React**
+- - [**listen**](https://github.com/biscuit-js/biscuit-store/blob/HEAD/docs/react/LISTEN.md) - The listen method listens to a store or action.
+If the values of the storage object match the values of the mask object specified in the parameters, then the react component will be manipulated depending on the method called.

 ### Basic exemple
 The easiest way to create a new store is to use the [createStore](https://github.com/biscuit-js/biscuit-store/blob/HEAD/docs/core/STORE.md) function.
 The function accepts a set of parameters that can consist of the fields initial, name, actions, middleware and debug. name and initial is a required fields.